TLS Courses

 MLS 783 Criminal Procedure - 3 Hours

-This course is designed to provide a comprehensive understanding of important issues of criminal procedure arising during the investigation and early stages of prosecution of crimes.
+This course provides a comprehensive understanding of important issues of criminal procedure arising during the investigation and early stages of prosecution of crimes.
 Topics include constitutional limits on arrests and stops, search and seizure, interrogation of suspects, right to counsel, exclusionary rule, identification procedures, and the privilege against self-incrimination.
 Delivery mode: Traditional graduate, online, and accelerated.

 MLS 800 Wills, Trusts, and Estates - 3 Hours